dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/bottom-up-estimating.md

 Explanation: A limitation of Bottom-Up Estimating is that it can be time-consuming.
 Given its detailed nature, where each lower-level task is estimated individually, this approach often requires more time and effort compared to other estimating techniques.

 Question: In what scenarios is Bottom-Up Estimating particularly useful in Business Analysis?
-A: In projects requiring high financial analysis
+A: In projects requiring high financial analysis and reporting to stakeholders
-B: In complex projects with various task dependencies, or where high accuracy in estimating is required
+B: In complex projects with various task dependencies or high accuracy is required
-C: In projects with a primary focus on legal compliance
+C: In projects with a primary focus on legal compliance and risk management activities
-D: In projects where only technical evaluation is necessary
+D: In projects where only technical evaluation is necessary for the project scope
 Answer: B
 Explanation: In the realm of Business Analysis, Bottom-Up Estimating is particularly useful for complex projects with various dependencies among tasks or in scenarios where a high degree of accuracy is required.
 This technique is applicable for estimating the effort required for business analysis activities, developing business requirements, or evaluating the total cost of implementing a solution.